rmwb/TAILS-OSX/README.md

-# TAILS OSX
+# TAILS MacOS Command Line INstaller

-Following this guide you will be able to create a TAILS image that will work on OSX without requiring any REFIT or bootloader modifications to the target system.
+Following this guide you will be able to create a [TAILS](https://tails.boum.org/) image that will work on most Apple Mac computers without requiring any REFIT or bootloader modifications to the target system.

 ## Dependencies